anvilproject/anvil-portal/content/help/help.md

 ## Getting Help With AnVIL

-### Discourse/Help Desk
+### AnVIL Support Forum

-To ask a question or provide feedback, please feel free to reach out to us on the [AnVIL Discourse](https://help.anvilproject.org/) or email our [help desk](mailto:help@lists.anvilproject.org).
+To ask a question or provide feedback, please feel free to reach out to us on the [AnVIL Support Forum](https://help.anvilproject.org/).
+If your question is more sensitive, please email our [help desk](mailto:help@lists.anvilproject.org).

 ### AnVIL Training